 Well, there is another way the human child gets born and ruthlessly conditioned on this planet.
 It’s “from birth” without a normal foundation or sense of belonging — ever.
 And that is where my story comes in.

 I never had a village and I never had loving parents.
 I was born, arms flailing, and deposited directly into a dysfunctional “white colonialist family”.
 Of interest, my family didn’t see themselves as having dysfunctional conflicting beliefs.
 Instead, my family figured they were modern, civilized, and advanced.
-It’s true, I learned to read and write — so I was educated.
+It’s true, I learned to read and write.
+I was educated.
 Unfortunately, I also learned about a terrifying deity called Jehovah who was a cruel, jealous, exacting, violent, and punishing God.
-Apparently, I owed this evil being my loyalty and love.
+Apparently, I owed this evil being my loyalty and love, which made no sense to me.

 Running Away from Home